The Identity Security Paradox: How Do You Protect Identities with IAM and PAM?

 A PAM without a Plan

-ESG’s research also revealed that the shift to identity security is increasing, with 84% of organizations increasing their identity and access management (IAM) budget relative of other cybersecurity solutions.
-Furthermore, privileged access management (PAM) solutions are expected to be the most significant investment.
+ESG’s research also revealed that the shift to identity security is increasing, with 84% of organizations increasing their identity and access management (IAM) budget over the next 12 months relative to other cybersecurity solutions.
+Of those organizations increasing their IAM budget, 19% indicated privileged access management (PAM) solutions would be their most significant investment.
 In fact, 90% of organizations said PAM was a top five control, but only 4% said PAM is the most effective IAM solution.

 Cached Credentials Rule Everything Around Me